mdn/content/files/en-us/web/css/font-palette/index.md

 - `<palette-identifier>`
   - : Allows you to specify your own values for the font palette by using the [@font-palette-values](/en-US/docs/Web/CSS/@font-palette-values) at-rule.
 This value is specified using the [&lt;dashed-ident&gt;](/en-US/docs/Web/CSS/dashed-ident) format.
 - {{cssxref("font-palette/palette-mix", "palette-mix()")}}
-  - : Creates a new `font-palette` value by blending together two existing `font-palette` values in specified percentages, and according to a specified color intepolation method.
+  - : Creates a new `font-palette` value by blending together two `font-palette` values by specified percentages and color interpolation methods.

 ## Formal definition